 The Swiss: good infrastructure, hiking, strong currency.

-Deluded, we too many facts have ignored;
+Deluded, the US too many facts have ignored;

 While Swiss discretion has proved its own reward,

 And sick lying on her couch seeing only leaves